Resurrection review header image

 Cast: Rebecca Hall, Tim Roth, Grace Kaufman, Michael Esper, Angela Wong Carbone

-Directors: Andrew Semans
+Director: Andrew Semans

-Writers: Andrew Semans
+Writer: Andrew Semans

 Cinematography: Wyatt Garfield

 The opening minutes of Resurrection present Margaret (Rebecca Hall) as a brilliant, all-together businesswoman.
-She’s helping a young intern with life advice and a TLDR to stay away from abusive men, and although she is keen to explore the world and her nearly 18-year-old daughter at home, everything in her life seems fantastic.
-Everything changes in one moment; however, when Margaret spots David (Tim Roth) at a work conference, everything melts away.
+She’s helping a young intern with life advice and a TL;DR to stay away from abusive men, and although she is keen to explore the world and her nearly 18-year-old daughter at home, everything in her life seems fantastic.
+Everything changes in one moment, however, when Margaret spots David (Tim Roth) at a work conference; everything melts away.
 Margaret runs from the room as if spotting a ghost, and as the audience, you’re left to wonder if it was this man, David, or if she’s seeing something.

 In a role that surely wasn’t easy to inhabit, Hall shows at every stage the fear building within Margaret and the growing sense of dread around what David could do to tear her life apart.
 She becomes irrational, and when she eventually confronts David, Hall’s performance is met with an equally brilliant yet disgusting performance from Tim Roth.
 He doesn’t have to say much; a lot of it is subtle delivery of his lines as a man who thinks he’s got Margaret still wrapped around his finger.